 Then, walk towards the campsite.

 Long Ke Wan is the home to rare polygonal volcanic rock columns and huge concrete doses which make this campsite look strikingly beautiful.
 One needs to carry all the caping gears here and there are no eateries or restaurants around.
-The white sand of the pollution-free beaches make the backdrops of this campsite must-uploads on Insta!
+The white sand of the pollution-free beaches makes the backdrops of this campsite must upload on Insta!

 Getting There: